rin67630/Soft-Power-MPPT/README.md

 ## The challenge:
 The challenge might seem simple: Run a Raspberry Pi or an Arduino, plus a radio transmitter and a few instruments
-on solar power 24/365 in a Scottish climate as a continuous (1s pace) environmental measuring station
+on solar power 24/365 in a Scottish type climate as a continuous (1s pace) environmental measuring station
 placed in the public domain or others property (which means with limited panel size).

 A Raspberry Pi + radio + instruments will need ~150Wh daily, easy with a 100W panel and a 100Ah battery?\
 An Arduino + radio + instruments will need ~30Wh daily, easy with a 20W panel and a 20Ah battery?\
-... in a sunny region that might work, not in Scotland.
+... in a sunny region that might work, not in Scotland!

-You must dimension panel and battery to last two weeks cloudy winter weather with barely 5% solar contribution for only a few hours a day!\
+You must dimension panel and battery to last two weeks of cloudy winter weather with barely 5% solar contribution for only a few hours a day!
-Commercial MPPT solar charge controllers will require 40-100mA for themselves, that is up to 31Wh a day- less than what the panel delivers in bad winter days!
+Commercial MPPT solar charge controllers will require 40-100mA for themselves, that is up to 31Wh a day- far less than what the panel delivers in bad winter days!

 ## My solution:
 So I decided to build my own MPPT solar charge controller, optimized for efficiency and very low quiescent consumption.